lem-project/lem-project.github.io/content/en/usage/configuration.md

 start and end point.
 We have to tell the command it operates on a region, that way it gives us the two points.

-We do by declaring two `start` and `end` arguments, and a special argument descriptor: "r", a string.
+We do so by declaring two `start` and `end` arguments, and a special argument descriptor: "r".
 Here's how it is done for the `python-eval-region` command:

 ~~~lisp